Clergyman urges Ghanaians to stop mob justice

 Others are Mr Reindorf Mensah, Secretary, Madam Cynthia Odoom, Assistant Secretary, Mr Patrick Coffie, Band Master and Madam Mary Alokpe, Treasurer.

-The rest are Madam Faustina Arthur, Band Mother, Madam Juliana Nyarkoa, Organiser, Rev. David Fianko Sakyi, Chaplain, Madam Linda Ampong, Assistant Chaplain and Madam Joyce Mensah, Member.
+The rest are Madam Faustina Arthur, Band Mother, Madam Juliana Nyarkoa, Organizer, Rev. David Fianko Sakyi, Chaplain, Madam Linda Ampong, Assistant Chaplain and Madam Joyce Mensah, Member.

 Rev. Sakyi recalled the recent murder of the Late Major Maxwell Mahama, an Army Officer on national duties at Denkyira Obuasi in the Central Region.

-He said instant justice or mob justice had never helped and will never stop crime in the country or anywhere, adding that everybody deserved the right to be tried through due legal processes of the country.
+He noted that instant justice or mob justice has never helped and will never stop crime in the country or anywhere, adding that everybody deserved the right to be tried through due legal process of the country.

-Rev. Sakyi urged the Executive to use music as an effective tool to change society for the better.
+Rev. Sakyi urged the executives to use music as an effective tool to change society for the better.

 'Through songs we can effect a positive change in the lives of the people,' he said.

-Rev. Sakyi tasked them to produce songs that entertains, praises God and uplift the spiritual well-being of the people.
+Rev. Sakyi tasked them to produce songs that entertained, praised God and uplifted the spiritual well-being of the people.
 GNA

 Do you have a story for publication?
 Please email it to [email protected]